ALive-research/Slicer-Liver/Docs/adr/0005-github-actions-ci.md

 **Rejected** because it ties CI to the release cadence — upstream Slicer fixes (and breakages) won't reach Slicer-Liver CI until next release.
-For an extension actively tracking the Markups → LayerDM transition that originates in upstream Slicer, slicer-master is the right target.
+For an extension actively tracking the Markups → LayerDM transition that originates in upstream Slicer, slicer-main is the right target.
 Release-pinned CI may be revisited if upstream churn becomes prohibitive.